yourpurebredpuppy logo

 That puts a lot of pressure on his throat, so you'll need to stop the pulling with a safer training tool.

-Step #2: Alternative collars (if needed, and listed in no particular order)
+Step #2: Alternative collars (only if needed, and listed in no particular order)

 A martingale (MAR-tin-gale) collar tightens evenly around your pup's neck if he pulls.
 So the pressure is distributed around the neck instead of being concentrated on one point on the throat.
 A properly fitting martingale can only tighten to a certain point and no farther.
+It can't "choke" your dog.
 PetSafe is a popular brand.

 This is a combination of collar and leash all in one.
 This collar should be kept HIGH on a strong pup's neck, right behind his ears.
 A good brand is Mendota.